Investing Brokerages & Advisors

 Limited Recourse Obligation (LRO)

 When you lend to one of these crowdfunded projects, you technically aren't lending to the actual project.
 Instead, Groundfloor has already lent to the borrowers.
-Then, Groundfloor converts that loan into a security that is registered with the U.S. Securities and Exchange Commission (SEC).
+Then, Groundfloor converts that loan into a registered security with the U.S. Securities and Exchange Commission (SEC).
 This SEC-registered security is called a Limited Recourse Obligation (LRO) that investors buy shares of.

 Borrowers pay interest on loans monthly or defer the interest payments until the entire loan is repaid.